• HOME

 • Organic bathroom amenities, restaurant Bistrot Saúl

-Good Hotel is a gorgeous 4-star hotel in Antigua Guatemala inspired by Dutch design.
-The hotel is set inside a private mansion, which they repurposed, gave new life, and turned into a social business.
+Good Hotel is a gorgeous 4-star hotel in Antigu, Guatemala inspired by Dutch design.
+The hotel is set inside a private mansion, which they breathed new life into and transformed into a social business.

 Their motto, “Sleep good.
-Do good.” calls to their purpose to support the local community.
+Do good.”, calls to their purpose to support the local community.
 As such, 100% of their profits go toward helping people.
-They fund Niños de Guatemala—providing unprivileged kids in Guatemala with educational opportunities—as well as train long-unemployed persons with hospitality training.
+They fund Niños de Guatemala, which provides unprivileged kids in Guatemala with educational opportunities, and train long-unemployed persons in hospitality.

-Aside from the social and sustainable aspect, light and airy seem to be the theme here at Good Hotel, with large windows, plants, and touches of minimalism everywhere you look.
+Aside from the social and sustainable aspect, light and airy are the theme here at Good Hotel, with large windows, plants, and touches of minimalism everywhere you look.

 9. Los Pasos Boutique Hotel & Spa